 The AIGA Residents program is a competitive, paid, full-time opportunity to gain vital, hands-on experience working in a fast-paced leading arts nonprofit office in New York City.
 Over the course of a year, each Resident will work with a program director in one of five key areas within the organization, as well as other members of the AIGA staff, on a number of important, high-visibility projects and initiatives.
 Aside from obtaining invaluable experience in your chosen field, you’ll learn what it takes to run a national nonprofit.

-We’re currently seeking Residents in the following areas:Chapter development
+We’re currently seeking Residents in the following areas:Learning and development

 Openings later this year: